thedraken/escape-room/README.md

 To execute the program, put your data files into the folder data/ and then execute escape.py<br>
 Requires Python 3.12<br>

+Possible optional parameters to start the escape.py are:
+* --start: Allows you to set the first room you enter on running the game.
+Default is "intro" and possible values are:
+  * intro
+  * dns
+  * malware
+  * soc
+  * vault
+  * gate
+* --transcript: The file to save the results to, the default is run.txt
+* --auto_run: Will auto run the game, going to each room, calling inspect, and finally using the gate.
+If it succeeds, the code ends, otherwise will stay on the prompt to ask what to do next.
+* --data_folder_location: The folder where to read and save the data to, default is the folder "data"

 # Table of files
 * [escape](#escape)
 * [escaperoom](#escaperoom)